AP-VectorLogo

 Fortunately our college plan funding is on its way to a place where hopefully we can get our children through school without much debt.
 Here’s what I share with anyone who will listen on how Julie and I did it:

-• Julie stopped working for the first year of each child’s life, so it is no understatement to say, money was tight!
+• Julie stopped working for that first year for each kid and so it is no understatement to say, money was tight!

 • When each of our children were born, I opened a 529 for each of them.
 There were some gifts they each received from grandparents, relatives, friends, etc. All of that went right in.
 I also started saving $25 per month into the plan from our checking account.